Translation Trends for 2025: Alternative to DeepL

 Summary

-With the rapid development of DeepL and other large language models, these high-precision machine translation tools have already reached a fairly high level in translating everyday texts.
-In most everyday communication and general style translations, DeepL and similar large language models can provide smooth and natural translation results, and their semantic understanding capabilities have significantly narrowed the gap with human translators.
+With the rapid development of DeepL and other large language models, these high-precision machine translation tools have achieved a fairly high level in translating everyday texts.
+In most daily communication and general literary translations, DeepL and similar large language models can provide smooth and natural translation results, and their semantic understanding capabilities have significantly narrowed the gap with human translators.

 New challenges in document translation